wso2/docs-open-banking/en/docs/develop/jwt-access-tokens.md

 WSO2 Open Banking Accelerator supports the use of JWT access tokens as API credentials.
 You can use custom claims in the JWT access token to cater to your requirements.
-In WSO2 Open Banking Accelerator, the JWT token contains the value of a consent ID as a custom claim.
-This provides more details on a granted consent.
-By default, the consent ID is available in the JWT token under the `consent_id` custom claim name.
-To change this default claim name, follow the steps below:
+In WSO2 Open Banking Accelerator, the JWT token contains the value of a consent ID as a custom claim. **consent ID** is a unique identifier for a granted consent.
+By default, the consent ID is available in the JWT token under the custom claim name;`consent_id`.
+To change this default claim name, follow the steps
+below:

 1. Open the `<IS_HOME>/repository/conf/deployment.toml` file.
 2. Add the following tags and configure the value according to your claim.